HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 ### Final Wiring
 After deciding on the types of sensors and testing them with each of the interactions, I began the final wiring.
 I kept a list recording what went to each pin so that I did not get confused and so I did not have to keep referring back to the code.
 As I had already tested each individual part so it was just a matter of cobining both the code and the physical wiring.
 I used the microbit connected to the edge connector so I had mor pins for inputs and outputs.
 I used the breadboard but also solder where possible so I could have more room to put things in opposite sides.

-Before soldering the connections, I made some diagrams as I have a lot of different components to keep track of..
+Before soldering the connections, I made some diagrams as I have a lot of different components to keep track of.
+I made diagrams for each of the different interactions so i could stay organised and hopefully condense confusion.
 ![Image](wire1.jpg)
 (Above is the wiring diagram.)